 “Be yourself.
 Bring your passion for creativity and be willing to share that with your students.
 Be confident.
 Encourage true creativity by allowing the students to go in their own directions (within reasonable limits).”

-My online course called Teaching Your Passion™ starts again on April 23rd.
-Registration closes on Monday.
-It's a 4-week course with lifetime access.
-Basically it's everything I wish I'd known when I started teaching my passion six years ago.
-It's a really detailed roadmap for teaching live and online courses.
+My online course called Teaching Your Passion™ is a self-study program that walks you through all the steps needed to teach both live classes and online classes, including how to film yourself.
+It's everything I wish I'd known when I started teaching my passion nationwide and online many years ago.
+It's a super detailed roadmap for teaching live and online courses.
 Check it out here.

 Wrap Up & Thanks!